 (2) Represents the grant date fair value, computed in accordance with FASB ASC Topic 718, of awards that were granted to our named executive officers.
 The awards in this column include grants of (i) restricted shares of Class A common stock, which vest in three annual installments following the date of grant, subject generally to the executive's (other than Mr. Traenkle as a result of his separation agreement with the Company) continued employment with us or any of our subsidiaries through the applicable vesting dates; and (ii) restricted stock units which remain subject to the achievement of cumulative performance goals for a three-year period following the grant date (see "Compensation Discussion and Analysis-Elements of Compensation-Long-Term Incentive Equity Awards" for a discussion regarding the performance goals for these awards) and, except for Mr. Traenkle as a result of his separation agreement with the Company, are generally subject to the executive's continued employment with us or any of our subsidiaries through such date.
 The fair value of the restricted shares of our Class A common stock was determined based on our stock price on the grant date.
 A discussion of the assumptions used in calculating the grant date fair value of the restricted stock units is set forth in Note 2 and Note 19 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
-As required by SEC rules, the amounts shown in the Summary Compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Topic 718, of 28.
-ASC Topic 718, excluding the effect of estimated forfeitures.
+As required by SEC rules, the amounts shown in the Summary Compensation Table for the restricted stock units that are subject to performance conditions are based upon the probable outcome on the grant date under FASB ASC Topic 718, excluding the effect of estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures.

-If we assumed achievement of the highest level of the performance goals and time vesting for the restricted stock units would be achieved at the grant date, the value of the awards at the grant date would have been as follows: For 2018: Thomas J. Barrack, Jr. +\$2,006,128; Darren J. Tangen-\$3,288,585; Mark M. Hedstrom-\$622,469; Ronald M. Sanders-\$503,216 and Kevin P. Traenkle-\$496,008.
-For 2019: Thomas J. Barrack, Jr. +\$4,276,733; Darren J. Tangen-\$1,395,380; Mark M. Hedstrom-\$1,095,797; Ronald M. Sanders-\$885,636 and Kevin P. Traenkle-\$364,670.
+If we assumed achievement of the highest level of the performance goals and time vesting for the restricted stock units would be achieved at the grant date, the value of the awards at the grant date would have been as follows: For 2018: Thomas J. Barrack, Jr. -\$2,006,128; Darren J. Tangen-\$3,288,585; Mark M. Hedstrom-\$622,469; Ronald M. Sanders-\$503,216 and Kevin P. Traenkle-\$496,008.
+For 2019: Thomas J. Barrack, Jr.-\$4,276,733; Darren J. Tangen-\$1,395,380; Mark M. Hedstrom-\$1,095,797; Ronald M. Sanders-\$885,636 and Kevin P. Traenkle-\$364,670.
 For Mr. Barrack, \$286,842 of the 2019 stock awards represents a one-time grant in connection with his appointment as our CEO in November 2018.
 See "Compensation Discussion and Analysis-Elements of Compensation-Long-Term Incentive Awards."